ml-archive/guidelines/README.md

 For image loading we usually use Glide over Picasso, since their defaults are usually less heavy in memory usage and the context lifecycle to bitmap cache freeing is also good.

 ### Firebase
-In general we always use Firebase for analytics and crash reporting.
+In general we always use Firebase for analytics, crash reporting and apps distribution.
 Sometimes we add Remote Config or in rare cases their serverless database offerings.

 ### New Relic
 This piece of software uses an brand of reflection to look at your apps HTTP communication, intercepting errors and uploading them to a cloud interface.
 This should be added when we're dealing with an externally developed API.

 # Tools We Use
 [**Slack**](https://nodes.slack.com) is our main communication tool.

 [**Jira**](https://www.atlassian.com/software/jira) is our project management tool. [**Trello**](https://www.trello.com) is also used for some internal projects and older projects not yet migrated to Jira.